ansible/ansible/docs/docsite/rst/windows_winrm.rst

     Set-Item -Path WSMan:\localhost\Service\Auth\Certificate -Value $true

+..
+Note:: Encrypted private key's cannot be used as the urllib3 library that
+    is used by Ansible for WinRM does not support this functionality as of yet.

 Generate Certificate
 ++++++++++++++++++++
 Before mapping a certificate to a local user it first needs to be generated.